spcourse/data/20 Transformation/health-code-violations/10 HealthCode.md

 Linking each review to their respective business will therefore be a good first step.

-All the Yelp data is in *JSON* format, which you might not be familair with yet.
-It is a very common format on the web and is probably the second most common format in which you will encounter data, after *CSV*.
+All the Yelp data is in *JSON* format, which you might not be familiar with yet.
+JSON is a very common format on the web and is probably the second most common format in which you will encounter data, after *CSV*.
 Read a short introduction on JSON [here](https://www.w3schools.com/whatis/whatis_json.asp) if you've never worked with it before.